Game Master's Guide

 - Skill Check: Might check

 - Required Successes: one per # of party members present

 - Neglect: While the party might remain among those standing at the end of the brawl, they are clearly not the toughest people present.
 They take a few licks from the toughest present over the course of the fight.
-Each round, a number of party members equal to the total number of party members divided by 3 (drop fractions) suffers 1d6 points of non-lethal damage per 2 CR's of the campaign level, or CR of the bar.
+Each round, a number of party members equal to the total number of party members divided by 3 (drop fractions) suffers an amount of bludgeoning (physical, common) damage equal to 1d6 per 2 CR's of the campaign level, or CR of the bar.

 - Keep Things Civil: Someone taking part in the brawl has decided that it's a good idea to start using improvised weapons, such as broken bottles, or shattered bar stools, to gain an advantage against their opponents.
 Use of lethal weapons in a bar brawl is not only uncool, it can lead to more serious consequences for anyone involved in the fight.